 Relevance logics (Dunn and Restall, 2002; Mares and Meyer, 2017) are an obvious source of inspiration for the topic-sensitive approach and the reasons for relevance logic are often spelt out in terms of topics: "[r]elevant logicians point out that what is wrong with some of the paradoxes (and fallacies) is that the antecedents and consequents (or premises and conclusions) are on completely different topics" (Mares, 2022).
-To ensure the connection between the antecedent and consequent of a conditional, relevance logics satisfy the variable-sharing principle: no implication $\varphi \rightarrow \psi$ can be proved in a relevance logic if the sentences φ and ψ do not have some propositional atom in common.
+To ensure the connection between the antecedent and consequent of a conditional, relevance logics satisfy the variable-sharing principle: no implication $\varphi \to \psi$ can be proved in a relevance logic if the sentences $\varphi$ and $\psi$ do not have some propositional atom in common.
 This principle is analogous to topic-overlap.
 A family of relevance logics imposes a stricter requirement which invalidates disjunction introduction: all the propositional atoms contained in the consequent must appear in the antecedent (Parry, 1972; Fine, 1986; Ferguson, 2017).
 This principle is analogous to topic-inclusion (Ferguson and Logan, 2023).
 The topic-sensitive semantics literature assumes the latter understanding of relevance.
-Siemers (2021)'s principle of evidential relevance ETR does so: for a piece of evidence to be relevant for φ , its topic must include φ 's topic.
+Siemers (2021)'s principle of evidential relevance